-Robert Sabourin, Mónica Wodzislawski – AmiBug.Com, Inc. and McGill University
+Robert Sabourin – AmiBug.Com, Inc. and McGill University

-Rob and Monica share over three quarters of a century of experience teaching programmers about software testing.
+Rob and Monica share over three-quarters of a century of experience teaching programmers about software testing.
 There is a lot of interest in teaching programming skills to testers, but Rob and Monica suggest that it is even more important to teach testing skills to programmers.
-Corporate initiatives to “shift left” and agile development “test driven” approaches are only effective if a skilled programmer is also a skilled tester.
-Preventative testing is prevalent in many fields of endeavour such as science and medicine.
+Corporate initiatives to “shift left” and agile development “test-driven” approaches are only effective if a skilled programmer is also a skilled tester.
+Preventative testing is prevalent in many fields of endeavor such as science and medicine.
 Preventative testing is a natural fit in software engineering.

 As test service professionals, Rob and Monica have observed two phenomenons.
-First, teams deliver poor quality applications preventing test effort from finding important, critical and severe bugs.
-Secondly, teams lack knowledge of a wide range of testing activities and possibilities which could have been accomplished during development.
+First, teams deliver poor quality applications preventing test effort from finding important, critical, and severe bugs.
+Secondly, teams lack knowledge of a wide range of testing activities and possibilities that could have been accomplished during development.

-Programmers are encouraged to have shared commitment towards quality.
+Programmers are encouraged to have a shared commitment to quality.
 Training programmers involves building testing technical skills and testing cultural awareness.
-Programmers must learn to permeate testing into their development insights, process, methods, techniques and tools.
+Programmers must learn to permeate testing into their development insights, process, methods, techniques, and tools.